 According to historical records, the ancestors of Iran knew the nature of human beings with five components: Ahu, Dina, Biozeh, Arun, and Fravashi, according to Avesta and Pahlavi mythology (body, soul, psyche, conscience, and spirit).
 They believed that the boiling and effort of these components caused man’s growth and maturity.

 The term “body” refers to the organs of the human body that are no longer alive and die after death.
 The term “soul” refers to man’s life energy, which is responsible for the body’s movement and function, and it will vanish with his death.
 The “psyche” is the root of human thoughts, words, and acts, and it has complete control over whether or not to take the good or bad route.
 “Conscience” is man’s inner voice and restriction from harmful deeds, and its presence causes remorse and remorse for terrible deeds.
-As previously stated, ” Farvahar symbol ” refers to the human soul that survives death.
+As previously stated, the ” Farvahar symbol ” refers to the human soul that survives death.

 The winged body (winged sun) is thought to have originated in Middle Eastern culture and civilizations such as Egypt, Syria, and Assyria.
-As a result, Farvahar symbol is an adaption of the original symbol, which later became known as the Iranian national symbol.
+As a result, the Farvahar symbol is an adaption of the original symbol, which later became known as the Iranian national symbol.
 The origins of the oldest winged images and mythological winged animals must be traced to Mesopotamia and Iran, which were entwined with the Egyptian emblem in ancient Assyria, according to accessible texts.
 Assyrian art associates this emblem with the king’s and people’s divine assistance, and it appears in two forms: “with a human body” and “without a human body.”

 The symbol with no human body is known as the sun symbol, while the symbol with a human body is known as the symbol of Assyria, the Assyrian god.
-Many beads and persian handicrafts feature the Assyrian symbol.
+Many beads and Persian handicrafts feature the Assyrian symbol.